bcollico/POMDP-Decentralized-Connectivity/README.md

 ### Implementation

 #### State Space
-The state space is all combina tions of agent positions on a 10x10 grid world.
+The state space is all combinations of agent positions on a 10x10 grid world.
 Therefore the POMDP state space is (100)<sup>N</sup>-dimensional for N agents.
 The exponential growth in the size of the problem is a limiting factor for this method.
 The simulation space used for testing the policy is shown here:

 <p align="center">
      <img src="./output/example_grid_world.png" height="300"/>